NeoResearch/neocompiler-eco/README.md

 `docker_build.sh`

 ## A2) Eco Network Funtionalities

-In order to add NeoScan `light wallet` functionalities, docker-compose is the main tools that acts for the creation of our micro-service .
+Docker-compose is the main tools that acts for the creation of our micro-service.

-This script will start all necessary backend functionalities, neo-csharp-nodes, neo-python and neo-scan.
+This script will start all necessary backend functionalities, neo-csharp-nodes and neo-scan (optional, check `.env`).

 In particular, we currently have:

 * csharp nodes are with TCP at 2033x and RPC at 3033X, websocket is not being used
-  * 4 csharp consensus node, one of then is also a RPC at port 30333
+  * 4 csharp consensus node, two of them are also a RPC as default at port 30333 and 30334;
-  * 2 csharp pure RPC nodes, 30337 and 30338
+  * 1 csharp pure RPC nodes at 30337;
-  * Thus, in summary, 3 csharp RPC nodes.
-* 7 python containers
-  * 4 wallets pre-synced
-  * 1 python REST api at 8080
-  * 1 python RPC api 10032
-  * 1 python for creating the genesis block and performing a first transaction
-* postgress container with a pre-compiled neo-scan image for fast startup
+* optional [neoscan](https://github.com/CityOfZion/neo-scan) with 3 containers (with images obtained at [https://gitlab.com/CityOfZion/neo-scan/container_registry](https://gitlab.com/CityOfZion/neo-scan/container_registry): neoscan-api; neoscan-sync; and postgress container;

 ### Dealing with docker-compose swarm of containers

 Start up the container, checking the messages and following warnings

+Simply run `runEco_network.sh` (integrated with `.env` file)

+or:

 `cd ./docker-compose-eco-network`